package-url/community/documentation/style-guide.md

    - Use shall instead of must.
    - Use may instead of can.
 - List items
-   - Do not use punctuation for a list item unless it is a sentence.
+   - Do not use initial caps or punctuation for a list item unless it is a sentence.

 ## Markdown text
 - Use the GitHub dialect - see https://docs.github.com/en/get-started/writing-on-github and https://github.github.com/gfm/ for reference.